 Navigate to the Submit Requests form in Oracle Applications to submit the Purge Obsolete Workflow Runtime Data concurrent program.
 When you install and set up Oracle Applications and Oracle Workflow, your system administrator needs to add this concurrent program to a request security group for the responsibility that you want to run this program from.
-See: Overview of Concurrent Programs and Requests, Oracle Applications System Administrator's Guide and Submitting a Request, Oracle Applications User's Guide.
+See: Overview of Concurrent Programs and Requests, Oracle Applications System Administrator's Guide and Running Reports and Programs, Oracle Applications User's Guide.